trisberg/big-data-2015/hello-cloud/README.md

 ### Running the Docker image:

+We are using boot2docker and Docker version 1.5.0.
 For Docker install see: https://docs.docker.com/installation/

+We are using Lattice version v0.2.3.
 For Lattice install see: https://github.com/cloudfoundry-incubator/lattice

 #### Using Docker and Hadoop running in another Docker image